-The transactions with related parties are made on terms equivalent to those that prevail in arm's length transactions.
+The transactions with related parties or in the ordinary course of business are made on terms equivalent to those that prevail in arm's length transactions.
 Outstanding balances at the year end are unsecured, interest free and will be settled in cash.
 There has been no guarantees received or provided for any related party receivables or payables.